How Much Tax Should I Pay?

 It’s an important question — and one you should never hesitate to ask.

-PAYE vs. Self-Employment: What Changes?
+PAYE vs. Self-Employment: What Changes When You Go Solo?

 If you’re a salaried employee, your Income Tax and National Insurance are automatically handled through PAYE.
 Everything’s deducted for you, and it’s clearly shown on your payslip.